Class Teacher – Mr Sheldon

 All grown ups will be made aware of PE days prior to each half term.
-Children are to come into school wearing their PE kits on school days to wear all day.
-PE kits are not to be kept in school except for pumps which should stay in school.
+Children are to bring their PE kits to wear for sessions and kits are to be kept in school.
 Long hair is to be tied back and earrings to be removed.

 Children are expected to read regularly at home: being a fluent reader is key to learning across ALL subjects and it’s a key life skill.
 It is ideal to read a book over a few days to allow your child to discuss what they have read to embed learning and demonstrate a clear comprehension of the text.
 It is a good idea to ask the children questions about the story or discuss the meanings of keywords within the book.

 Times tables will also be tested each week so we would encourage you to practise as much as you can at home: Year 3 are expected to know 2x, 3x, 4x, 5x, 8x and 10x tables by the end of the year.
-Regular practise in short bursts is ideal (during the ad breaks, or on the way to school maybe?) and encouraging rapid recall of facts (you could even make it into a competition – who can be the fastest?)
+Regular practise in short bursts is ideal and encouraging rapid recall of facts.
 Don’t forget you can play on https://ttrockstars.com/ (log-ins should be stuck on the inside front cover of your children’s reading records) and https://www.topmarks.co.uk/maths-games/hit-the-button for fun and engaging ways to practise.

 Thank you for your continuing support with homework tasks.
 We love seeing all of your amazing efforts each week!

 I am always available in the playground at the end of the day if anyone has anything they wish to discuss.
 Alternatively please contact the school office or leave me a message in your child’s reading record.